Top Benefits of using Tone Analysis and Sentiments Analysis for your Business

 This article will take you through the concept of tone and sentiment analysis and show you its importance from a business perspective.

-• Overview of Sentiment and Tone Analysis
+- Overview of Sentiment and Tone Analysis

 Consumer feedback is often received in raw and unstructured format.
 This data can be wrongly interpreted by human employees, which can then have an impact on business relations.
 Additionally, multiple avenues of feedback make it difficult to collect and analyze every piece of information.
 AI can help transform this raw data into structured data and then use Natural Language Processing (NLP) to understand the sentiment behind every feedback.
-This information can be used by businesses to produce better products, services, and experiences.
+This information can be used by businesses to produce better products, services, and experiences. - Sentiment Analysis

 Sentiment analysis (in customer written communication) is also known as ‘Mining Opinion’.
 This process uses Artificial Intelligence (AI) tools to extract, analyze and understand the emotion underneath a specific text based opinion.
-This technology performs a contextual mining of text, by studying consumer feedback across various platforms, to help businesses understand whether the underlying customer sentiment behind the feedback provided is neutral, positive or negative.
+This technology performs a contextual mining of text, by studying consumer feedback across various platforms, to help businesses understand whether the underlying customer sentiment behind the feedback provided is neutral, positive or negative. - Tone Analysis

 Tone Analysis (in customer audio communication) analyzes the pitch of the speaker to extract information from these digital audio signals and derive its underlying emotion.

 An excellent example of tone analysis is monitoring tele-customer service and support conversations.
 Their tones can be analyzed to detect satisfaction, frustration, anger, happiness, intention, urgency and much more.
-Understanding a customer’s tone can help build dialog strategies for your chatbots/human employees to adjust their conversation accordingly.
+Understanding a customer’s tone can help build dialog strategies for your chatbots/human employees to adjust their conversation accordingly. - Why is Sentiment Analysis and Tone Analysis needed?

 Huge volumes of raw and unstructured business data are obtained daily, via customer feedback emails, help and support tickets, customer service chats, social media comments/conversations, surveys, etc. It is humanly not possible to capture and analyze all this information in a timely and efficient manner.
 Doesn’t help that 90% of the world’s data is unstructured and unorganized!
 There’s just too much business data to be processed manually.
 Sentiment analysis can create an efficient and cost-effective way to deal with all this data.
 For instance, critical issues can be identified in real-time- thereby avoiding a PR crisis.